 Jonathon Carrie – Basket Maker

-I grew up on a farm in South Norfolk.
-I remember the old men sitting in the barn on rainy days repairing farm baskets using stuff they had cut from the hedgerows.
-I remember the multitude of uses they found for hazel and larch and birch in their gardens and houses and around the farm; repairing handles on hoes, or making pea sticks or cutting sticks to herd cattle.
-As they retired and passed away so did their skills.
+I grew up on a farm in South Norfolk and remember the old men sitting in the barn on rainy days repairing farm baskets using stuff they had cut from the hedgerows.
+As these old men retired and passed away so did many of their skills and a whole way of rural life.

 Care for your basket